Skip to main content

 Fortum has initiated a two-year feasibility study for new pumped storage power in Sweden.
-This involves thorough examination of the commercial, technological, environmental and regulatory conditions for new pumped storage in three areas in Sweden.
-Fortum's starting point is that any new pumped storage should contribute to a reliable power system, meet environmental criteria, and be economically viable.
+This involves thorough examination of the commercial, technological, environmental and regulatory conditions in three areas.
+Fortum's starting point is that new pumped storage should contribute to a reliable power system, meet environmental criteria and be economically viable.

-The geographic focus of the feasibility study is in three areas: Lekstjärnen at Trängslet in Dalarna County, as well as Bastvålen and Höljessjön, both in Värmland County.
-These areas meet many of the criteria required for a pumped storage plant, such as sufficient head and closeness to a grid connection.
+Geographic focus in Lekstjärnen at Trängslet in Dalarna County, Bastvålen and Höljessjön, both in Värmland County.
+These areas meet many of the criteria required for a pumped storage plant.
+In Finland, Fortum’s associated company Kemijoki Oy is exploring pumped storage hydro power plants in northern Finland.

 Objective